 2. Vitro Cell Culture Technology For Making Bovine Muscle Tissue

-A company, founded by Dr. Mark Post is using in vitro cell culture technology on adult cow stem cells for making bovine muscle tissue—aka hamburger meat.
+A company founded by Dr. Mark Post is using in vitro cell culture technology on adult cow stem cells for making bovine muscle tissue—aka hamburger meat.
 As a result, land use is decreased by 99%, greenhouse gas emissions by 96% and water use by 96% when compared to other animal meat products.
-The experiment was done on Maastricht University, the Netherlands in made with 20,000 hand-cultured muscle strands in 2013, August.
+The experiment was done on Maastricht University, the Netherlands, with 20,000 hand-cultured muscle strands in 2013.
 Testers noted the meat didn’t have fat or juiciness, but gave 10 out of 10 for the mouthfeel and preferred the in vitro meat over vegetable-based substitute.
-The cost of the first hamburger was a €250,000 (over $311,000).
+The cost of the first hamburger was €250,000 (over $311,000).
 Further research might make it easier and cheaper.

 3. Switch DNA Sequences of Plant Toxin Named Nicotine Using RNAi Technology

 Scientists at the Max Planck Institute examined a plant toxin named nicotine.
 Plants of the species Nicotiana attenuata produce nicotine as a defensive substrate against herbivores but do not have any toxic effects on larvae of the tobacco hornworm (Manduca sexta).
 The insect has CYP gene that increases cytochrome P450 enzyme when exposed to nicotine in their food, making it resistant against genes that encode nicotine.
 Scientists were able to identify the DNA sequences of these CYP genes and switch them using RNAi technology.